Road Safety Camera Program

 Release date: Thu 24 May 2007

-The Safety Camera Program is an integral part of Victoria Police's commitment to road safety.
+The Road Safety Camera Program is an integral part of the commitment Victoria Police have made to road safety.

 Victoria Police aims to provide a safe environment for all road users.

 Even if the primary cause of a crash is not speed, a crash in a slower vehicle will be less severe.
-Your chances of surviving and avoiding injury are greater the slower you are driving with the chances of being in a crash approximately doubling for every 5km/h over the limit in a 60km/h zone.
+Your chances of surviving and avoiding injury are greater the slower you are driving.

 For every one percent reduction in average speed, there is on average a three percent reduction in casualty crashes.
-These findings underpin the Transport Accident Commission's 'Wipe off 5' campaign.
+These findings underpinned the Transport Accident Commission's 'Wipe off 5' campaign.

 Speed cameras save lives

 Speed cameras are one of the most effective tools in the fight against deaths and injuries from collisions.
-There are two types of speed cameras - fixed and mobile.
+There are three types of speed camera systems - fixed, mobile and point to point.